Samvit-Kini/Samvit_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/COZAjiJK3ME?si=7rq4b5ZN2UaWGZ0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Challenges:
 A chalenge I faced was that sometimes the solder sometimes spilled into another spot, creating a connection between two pins, which is a problem.
 To deal with this problem, I had to remove the solder.
 Which led me to use the desoldering tool, which sucked the solder out when the solder was at a liquid state.
 I soon succesfully removed all the mistake, allowing me to re-solder and complete the project.
 This challenge helped me master desoldering, which is benificial if I make a mistake in any of my future projects.
-My next steps are to work on my main project, which is the ball tracking robot.
+My next steps are to work on my main project, which is the Ball Tracking Robot.
 I next few steps are to build the base of the robot, adding motors to allowing it to move.